-Breaking tenacity is term used to describe the tensile stress at rupture of a fibre, yarn, cord, or filament, expressed as the following: Newton per Denier or Tex measured in gram or force.
-Read more.
+Breaking tenacity is the term used to describe the tensile stress at rupture of a fibre, yarn, cord, or filament, expressed as the following: Newton per Denier or Tex measured in gram or force.

-Pineapple fibre is a fruit and belong in a group of natural fibre, see overview of different fibres from man-made to natural fibres.
-Piña is a strong white or creamy cobweb-like fiber drawn from tall leaves of an indigenous pineapple plant.
-The fiber is hand stripped from the leaves in lengths of about 18 inches to 3 feet, sun-bleached, hand knotted and spun.
+Pineapple fibre is a fruit and belongs in a group of natural fibre, see the Textile fibre overview of different textures from human-made to natural fibres.
+Piña is a durable white or creamy cobweb-like fibre drawn from tall leaves of an indigenous pineapple plant.
+The thread is hand stripped from the stalks in lengths of about 18 inches to 3 feet, sun-bleached, hand-knotted and spun.

 Silk is the filament secreted by the silkworm when spinning its cocoon And the name for the threads, yarns, and fabrics made from the commercial silks products the cultivated silkworm, Bombyx mori, which feeds exclusively on the leaves of certain varieties of mulberry trees

 The texture is a term used to describe structural surface quality.
 It describes various effects, of a fabric.
 Such as dull, fine, coarse, stiff, soft, woolly, lustrous or the way it is woven open or closed